Slickhit/Sales-Proposal-Development-Process./README.md

 # Sales Proposal Development Process

 This project provides a simple web application for creating customized sales proposals.
-It is built with [Express](https://expressjs.com/) and uses [EJS](https://ejs.co/) for templating.
+It is now built with [Flask](https://flask.palletsprojects.com/) and uses the Jinja2 templating engine.

 ## Features

 - Create proposals by entering a job description, cover letter and client name.
-- Server rendered views using EJS.
+- Server rendered views using Jinja2.
 - Configurable port via the `PORT` environment variable.

 ## Getting Started